jan-cieslik/cancer_informatics/docs/Using_R/Factors.md

 [1] "no pain"          "little pain"      "strong pain"      "very strong pain"
 ```

-In addition, the `levels()` function is used to change the names of the categories.
-This done for a better clarity of the data.
-Here is an example:
+In addition, the `levels()` function is used to change the names of the categories to increase the clarity of the data.

+:::note Example
 You are conducting an experiment to find out the lethal dose of a new pharmaceutical drug.
 As part of your observation, you note down whether the experimental mice died from the given dose.
 To save time, you abbreviate your findings with "D" (Dead) or "ND" (Not dead) and save them into a vector in R:

 ```r